Home

 by Duane Ausherman

-The basic /5 ignition system has only 4 parts.
+The basic /5 BMW motorcycle ignition system has only 4 parts.

-1. The coil or coils are just a particular type of transformer.
+1. The coil, or coils.
+It is just a special type of transformer.
 It steps the 12 volts DC up to about 30-40,000 volts.

 2. The points are nothing but a switch.
 The wall switch to turn on lights is almost the same item.
 The main difference is that points open and close at a very high speed and are operated by a rotating part called a cam.